tomasstolker/species/docs/installation.rst

 Testing `species`
 -----------------

-The installation can now be tested, for example by starting Python in interactive mode and printing the version number of the installed package:
+The installation can now be tested, for example by starting Python in interactive mode and initializing a workflow in the current working folder:

 .. code-block:: python

     >>> import species
-    >>> species.__version__
+    >>> species.SpeciesInit()